AutomateSecOps/EDgaR-Utility/README.md

 # Automating Compliance with Tines
 NIST updated [Cybersecurity Framework (CSF)](https://www.nist.gov/cyberframework).
-They introduced the Govern function
+They introduced the Govern function as the glue to the other functions.